Rugby union in India: The other Calcutta Cup

 In 1884 Calcutta Cricket and Football Club (CC&FC) again set up a rugby section and in 1890 set up an inter club trophy, the Calcutta Rugby Union Challenge Cup, promptly christened the Calcutta Cup.

 The cup is held by Jungle Crows who beat CC&FC.
 The second division trophy was won by Calcutta Cricket and Football Club Panthers.

 All India and South Asia Rugby Tournament

 The All India and South Asia Rugby Tournament is an amateur league competition for rugby union football clubs in India.
 The competition has been played since 1924.
 In 2016 12 team took part in the tournament and Army Red were the champions.
 For the first time women will be participating in the Rugby XVs, there were 6 teams.

 2010 Commonwealth Games - Delhi, India

 India is an active participant in the Commonwealth Sevens, and the 2010 Commonwealth Games, held in Delhi featured the sport.

 National teams

-In June 2019, the Indian women's registered their first victory in only their third-ever international match, when they defeated Singapore in the 2019 Asia Rugby Women's Championship.
+In June 2019, the India women's team registered their first victory in only their third-ever international match, when they defeated Singapore in the 2019 Asia Rugby Women's Championship.
 Team member Sweety Kumari, who was in excellent form during the tournament was declared as the 'International Young Player Of The Year' by Scrumqueens magazine.